knimu/NEXUS/README.md

 After IP Rotation:
 30 clustered accounts

-This means the relationship graph became more fragmented.
+This means that the relationship graph became more fragmented.

 It should not be interpreted as: